evanplaice/evanplaice.com/content/projects/projects.md

 ## jquery-csv (Open Source - Author)

 jquery-csv is the first fully [RFC 4180][rfc-4180] compliant CSV parser for Javascript.
 It can parse RAW CSV to Javascript data structures and vice-versa.
 The JS representation of CSV data can be either a 2D array or an array of Objects.
-Parsing is accomplished using a DFM (Deterministic Finite-State Machine) covering every edge case outlined in the spec.
+Parsing is accomplished using a DFM (Deterministic Finite-State Machine) covering every edge case outlined in the spec, plus a few that *should* be included.

 <div class="ui two column stackable grid container">
   <div class="column">
     <h3>Development</h3>
     <ul>
       <li>parse CSV to a 2D array</li>
+      <li>parse CSV to an array of objects</li>
       <li>format a 2D array as CSV</li>
-      <li>parse CSV to an array of objects</li>
       <li>format an array of objects as CSV</li>
       <li>support customizable delimiter/separator/newline chars</li>
       <li>allow the injection of additional code at every step</li>
       <li>end-to-end unit testing coverage</li>
       <li>useful interactive demos/examples for others</li>
+      <li>optimize for performance</li>
     </ul>
   </div>
   <div class="column">